Categories

 Home » Living With Loss » 8 Questions I Wish I Had Asked My Dad

+I loved listening to my dad tell stories—sometimes the same ones over and over.
+But there are details about him I don’t know simply because I never asked.
 I thought I would share with you some questions I wish I had discussed with him.
-It’s too late for me and my dad (at least until I see him again one day), but if you can still ask your dad, don’t let time slip by.
-Do it today.
-Use my list to inspire your own.
+It’s too late for me and my dad (at least until I see him in heaven one day), but if you can still ask your dad, don’t let time slip by.
+Do it today; use my list to inspire your own.
 And while you’re at it, ask your mom too.

 After I show you the questions, I might try to answer them for my daughters.